Integrating Weather Station Data and Radar for Precipitation Nowcasting: SmaAt-fUsion and SmaAt-Krige-GNet: Methodology

 \subsection{Proposed models}

 In the following, we introduce two architectures designed to extend the core SmaAt-UNet model \cite{trebing2021smaat} to learn from both weather station data and precipitation maps.
-While both models take 12 radar images (representing one hour of weather radar data) as input and predict the precipitation field 30 minutes ahead, they differ in how the station observations are encoded and integrated.
-SmaAt-fUsion embeds the weather station variables directly into the UNet bottleneck, allowing meteorological variables to influence high-level latent features.
-SmaAt-Krige-GNet, in contrast, incorporate station measurements into spatially radar maps using Kriging and processes them through a parallel encoder, enabling multi-scale fusion across the entire UNet architecture.
+The key difference between these models lies in how they integrate weather station data into SmaAt-UNet, which primarily operates on gridded precipitation maps.
+Both models take 12 precipitation maps as input, representing one hour of weather radar data.
+In addition to these maps, they incorporate station data using different integration strategies.
+The output of each model is a single precipitation map predicting conditions 30 minutes after the last input frame.